Redundancy (engineering): Geographic redundancy

+Geographic redundancy is used by Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure, Netflix, Dropbox, Salesforce, LinkedIn, PayPal, Twitter, Facebook, Apple iCloud, Cisco Meraki, and many others to provide geographic redundancy, high availability, fault tolerance and to ensure availability and reliability for their cloud services.

+As another example, to minimize risk of damage from severe windstorms or water damage, buildings can be located at least 2 miles (3.2 km) away from the shore, with an elevation of at least 5 feet (1.5 m) above sea level.
+For additional protection, they can be located at least 100 feet (30 m) away from flood plain areas.

 Functions of redundancy

 The two functions of redundancy are passive redundancy and active redundancy.
 Both functions prevent performance decline from exceeding specification limits without human intervention using extra capacity.

 Passive redundancy uses excess capacity to reduce the impact of component failures.
 One common form of passive redundancy is the extra strength of cabling and struts used in bridges.
 This extra strength allows some structural components to fail without bridge collapse.
 The extra strength used in the design is called the margin of safety.

 Eyes and ears provide working examples of passive redundancy.
 Vision loss in one eye does not cause blindness but depth perception is impaired.
 Hearing loss in one ear does not cause deafness but directionality is lost.
 Performance decline is commonly associated with passive redundancy when a limited number of failures occur.

 Active redundancy eliminates performance declines by monitoring the performance of individual devices, and this monitoring is used in voting logic.
 The voting logic is linked to switching that automatically reconfigures the components.
 Error detection and correction and the Global Positioning System (GPS) are two examples of active redundancy.

 Electrical power distribution provides an example of active redundancy.
 Several power lines connect each generation facility with customers.
 Each power line includes monitors that detect overload.
 Each power line also includes circuit breakers.
 The combination of power lines provides excess capacity.
 Circuit breakers disconnect a power line when monitors detect an overload.
 Power is redistributed across the remaining lines.
 At the Toronto Airport, there are 4 redundant electrical lines.
 Each of the 4 lines supply enough power for the entire airport.
-A Spot network substation uses reverse current relays to open breakers to lines that fail, but lets power continue to flow the airport.
+A spot network substation uses reverse current relays to open breakers to lines that fail, but lets power continue to flow the airport.

 Electrical power systems use power scheduling to reconfigure active redundancy.
 Computing systems adjust the production output of each generating facility when other generating facilities are suddenly lost.
 This prevents blackout conditions during major events such as an earthquake.

-Fire Alarms, Burglary Alarms, Telephone Central Office Exchanges, and similar other critical systems operate on DC power.